Ohio Lottery: The Kicker (add-on to Classic Lotto)

 In April 1988, The Kicker add-on game began, as an option for Super Lotto.
 A six-digit number was added to all Super Lotto tickets, whether or not The Kicker was "activated."
 When Super Lotto became Super Lotto Plus in July 2000, The Kicker was added to SLP.

 When SLP ended in October 2005, The Kicker became an add-on for Mega Millions, but only within Ohio.
 This "relationship" lasted until mid-January 2011, when Ohio ended the add-on in favor of making the Megaplier available to Mega Millions players within Ohio (the Megaplier technically not an add-on, as it is not a "separate game"); the Megaplier began as a Texas-only option.

 In April 2012, The Kicker was revived and became an add-on for Classic Lotto.
 A Classic Lotto play with The Kicker costs $1.
 An exact match in The Kicker wins $100,000; other prizes are available by matching the first 2, 3, 4, or 5 digits.

 Keno

 Keno is played at Ohio Lottery retailers that have a monitor.
 Keno was initially limited to retailers which have a liquor license allowing consumption of alcoholic beverages on the premises, thus making it available mostly in restaurants and bars.
 Keno to Go was added on April 9, 2012, which allows players to buy tickets at any Ohio Lottery retailer.
 Drawings are four minutes apart.
 Minimum play is $1.

 Ohio Vax-A-Million

 Although not officially a true lottery, the Ohio Vax-A-Million drawings were administered by the Ohio Lottery.

 Multi-jurisdictional games

-Lucky for Life
+Millionaire for Life

-In 2009, the Connecticut Lottery began Lucky4Life, a draw game which featured a "lifetime" top prize.
-Numerous changes include a new name Lucky for Life, an extra number to be matched, expansion to 16 states and the District of Columbia (as of November 15, 2015 with Ohio joining), two lifetime prize tiers, and a cash option in lieu of a lifetime prize.

-Games are $2 each.
-The Top prize is $1,000 a day for life; second prize is $25,000 a year for life.
+Millionaire for Life is a multi-state game, which offer a Top prize, of $1,000,000 a year for life; second prize is $100,000 a year for life.